10 unique places to stay in British Columbia

-When it comes to warm hosts, the men and women of British Columbia’s Indigenous communities are experts.
+When it comes to warm hosts, the men and women from Indigenous communities around British Columbia are experts.
 For them, whales, grizzly bears, rivers, artwork, and good food are not just recipes for a successful vacation – it’s a cherished way of life.

 Away from the bright lights of the cities and congested roads of urban centres, the options to let go and have fun in Canada’s western playground are endless.
 You can hang out with a sea lion at Kwa’lilas Hotel or step back into history and see petroglyphs at Spirit Bear Lodge.

 At the end of an enjoyable day, sit back and tell jokes with your new friends at Hiellen Longhouse Village’s outdoor BBQ or impress your friends back home by purchasing awesome gifts at the Dockside Smoked Fish Store during a stay at House of Himwitsa.

 If you’re looking for a getaway that has everything from crazy ocean experiences to forest meditation, head west and immerse yourself in Indigenous culture and be amazed.

 Here are 10 unique experiences to consider.
 Members of Indigenous Tourism BC operate all of these lodges, hotels, and resorts.

 Spirit Bear Lodge